 After law school, I moved to Boise and clerked for two judges of the Ninth Circuit Court of Appeals, Judge Blaine Anderson and Judge Stephen Trott.
 I relished the opportunity of a federal clerkship, and used this time to further hone my research, writing and analytical skills.
 After my clerkship, I moved to Seattle where I have lived and worked in private practice.
 I practiced law at a variety of Seattle area law firms, including the former Bogle & Gates PLLC and the Law Offices of Bruce W. Hilyer, PS., and have been working with Stacey on an Of Counsel basis since 2009.
-The time has flown by, and it’s hard to imagine that I’ve now practiced law for 25 years!
+The time has flown by, and it’s hard to imagine that I’ve now practiced law for over 25 years!

 Sherry Bosse Lueders – Attorney at Law – Of Counsel